 Allergy Testing: What It Is, Indications & Types

+Allergies affect more than 50 million people living in the United States of all ages, with inhaled allergens being the most common type by far.
+With proper allergy testing and care, fatal incidents can be avoided, and related diseases.
 Allergy tests are the best and safest way to tell exactly what triggers your symptoms.
 Visit Piniella Asthma + Allergy Center today to learn more.
-Call us today or visit us online to book an appointment.
+Contact us today or visit us online to book an appointment.
 We have convenient locations to serve you in Coral Gables FL and Palmetto Bay FL.

 Table of Contents: